ML-208-S23/Welcome/README.md

-# Welcome
-Welcome to Machine Learning (208) for Spring '23.
+# Welcome to Machine Learning (208) for Spring '23.